Investing in the next generation of medical and research pioneers >

 The Henrietta Lacks Building will be designed and managed by Vines Architecture and local Baltimore construction firm Mahogany, in conjunction with Turner Construction Company.
 Vines Architecture is an award-winning African American-owned firm based in Raleigh, North Carolina.
 Mahogany is also an African American-owned firm and a graduate of the Hopkins BLocal BUILD College program.

 The new building will adjoin Deering Hall, an existing historic structure that is home to the Berman Institute, and will be located at the corner of Ashland and Rutland avenues, in the heart of Baltimore’s Eager Park community.
-Construction is planned to start next year.
+Construction is planned to start in the spring of 2025 and be completed in 2027.

 Building highlights: